davidpricedev/environment/macSetup.md

 - macvim
 - rbenv if serious about ruby
 - fnm if serious about node
-- pyenv if serious about python
+- pyenv if serious about python (homebrew only)
 - bash-git-prompt - shows git status right in the bash prompt (or oh-my-zsh for zsh)
 - grc - apply color to output of common shell commands